sshaaf/sshaaf.github.io/content/post/2020-01-18-setting-up-docker-fedora-33.md

 date: 2020-01-18
 ---

+I use Fedora as my regular Linux.
+And I have been doing that for years now, even though I am a developer its simple and straight forward enough to get my way around.
+It has some great features and spins.
+You should check it out at [Fedora project](https://getfedora.org/)

 Here is a quick list of things that worked for me to setup docker on Fedora 33.
 I followed the guidelines [here](https://docs.docker.com/engine/install/fedora/).
 Plus some more to config the firewall and user access.